appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Send-Filepicker-Data-with-API-Requests.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Upload Files Using API
+# Upload Files using API

 This page shows you how to use the Filepicker widget to upload file data using API.